 TAM's recognized a change in the market value of the CalTRUST investments in accordance with generally accepted accounting standards.
 The unrealized loss was \$637,414, which was offset by \$777,046 in actual investment earnings, including interests from both CalTRUST and the Bank of Marin.
-The net of the change fair market value and actual earnings were reported on the financial statements is \$139,632.
+The net of the change in fair value and actual earnings reported on the financial statements was \$139,632.